 The occurrence of a species in the Atlas of Florida Plants is nearly exclusively based on a preserved specimen in a herbarium.
+For the ~4,700 plant species in the 67 counties of Florida (68 counting Monroe Keys here as a separate geographic entity), there are ~80,000 county records currently on the Atlas.
 The county-level species distirubtion maps for the Atlas are synthesized from numerous herbaria, which together hold well over a half million preserved plant specimens collected from Florida.
 County records are primarily derived from Florida herbaria, including the University of Florida (FLAS), Florida State University (FSU), Fairchild Tropical Botanic Garden (FTG), University of South Florida (USF), Florida Department of Agriculture & Consumer Services' Division of Plant Industry (PIHG), Marie Selby Botanical Gardens (SEL), the South Florida Collections Management Center (FNPS), Naples Botanic Garden (SWF), University of Central Florida (FTU), Florida Park Service (district 4, FLSP), Archbold Biological Station (ARCH), and the University of West Florida (UWFP).

 To learn more about the USF Herbarium, click on the following PDF links for a 1971 report (PDF, 3.4MB) or a 2017 report (PDF, 5.1MB).
 To see the departmental page about the herbarium, please click here.